Recovering Structured Data From Superimposed Non-Linear Measurements: Introduction

 where $e_i \in \R$ is additive \emph{noise}, which may also disturb the acquisition process.

 Our ultimate goal is now to efficiently recover the (structured) source vector $\grtr \in \R^n$ from a given measurement ensemble $\{(\{ \a_i^j \}_{j = 1}^M, y_i)\}_{i = 1}^m$.
 We would like to emphasize that the exact behavior of the non-linear distortions $\fobs_j$ is typically unknown, so that our reconstruction methods will not require explicit knowledge of them.
 These challenges give rise to the following problem issues that we would like to address in this paper: \begin{properties}[3em]{Q} \item How many (superimposed) measurements $m$ are required for highly accurate and stable recovery?
 In how far can we exploit the underlying structure of the source $\grtr$, such as sparsity? \item What is the impact of the unknown non-linearities?
 Under which conditions on $\fobs_1, \dots, \fobs_M$ can we expect a similar performance as in the linear case? \item What role is played by the total node count $M$?
-Is it always beneficial to increase the node count or is there a trade-off which we have to take into account? \end{properties} While the first two points were recently studied for the single-index model of \eqref{eq:intro:singleindex} \cite{plan2015lasso,genzel2016estimation}, the questions of \ref{question:intro:nodecount} are of particular importance to this work.
-In fact, this issue is highly relevant for engineering wireless sensor networks, where the number of used nodes is often driven by a compromise between costs and quality.
+Is it always beneficial to increase the node count or is there a trade-off which we have to take into account? \end{properties} We point out that these questions are highly relevant for designing wireless sensor networks, as the number of used nodes is often driven by a compromise between costs and quality.